liberapay/liberapay.com/README.md

     # note: we have several requirements files, use the right one

 If for some reason you need to rehash all requirements, run `make rehash-requirements`.

+### Processing personal data

+When writing code that handles personal information keep in mind the principles enshrined in the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

 ### Deploying the app